Kia Niro Insurance Rates

 Wyoming | $1,112 | -$136 | -10.9% |

-If you have a few violations or tend to cause accidents, you could be paying at least $1,500 to $2,100 extra annually, depending on your age.
-High-risk driver insurance can be from 44% to 134% more than the average rate.
+If you like to drive fast or tend to cause accidents, you are probably paying anywhere from $1,500 to $2,100 additional per year, depending on your age.
+Kia Niro insurance for high-risk drivers is expensive and can cost as much as 44% to 134% more than the average policy.
 View High Risk Driver Rates

 Model Year | Comprehensive | Collision | Liability | Total Premium |